bswnth48/passive-telegram-monitor/README.md

 # Assetmatic Micro 1: Passive Telegram Observation Bot

 A modular Python project that creates a passive Telegram bot using a user account.
-It observes message flow, logs details (including links/media info) to SQLite, and allows for dynamic control via Telegram commands.
+It observes message flow, logs details (including links/media info) to SQLite, allows for dynamic control via owner commands, and provides NLP querying of logged messages.

 ## Features